 When you’re operating on the maker’s schedule, meetings are a disaster.
 A single meeting can blow a whole afternoon, by breaking it into two pieces each too small to do anything hard in.
 Plus you have to remember to go to the meeting.
 That’s no problem for someone on the manager’s schedule.
 There’s always something coming on the next hour; the only question is what.
 But when someone on the maker’s schedule has a meeting, they have to think about it.

-As much as it pains me as an hours-driven project manager, I have to acknowledge that Maker tasks like troubleshooting a coding problem, creating design concepts, or writing a blog article don’t easily fit into a pre-specified block of hours.
+As much as it pains me as a former hours-driven project manager, I have to acknowledge that Maker tasks like troubleshooting a coding problem, creating design concepts, or writing a blog article don’t easily fit into a pre-specified block of hours.

 Putting This into Dollars: Losing $315K/year for Five Makers